-Once upon a time I thought that I just could write great, useful posts, reply to people’s emails and give free trainings and in return people would give me tips and donations and I would make a lot of money online.
+Once upon a time I thought that I just could write great, useful posts, reply to people’s emails and give free courses and in return people would give me tips and donations.
+I thought I would make a lot of money online this way.

-Only 5 people since then have given me a tip or free gift for my work.
-I even remember their names clearly i.e. Harry, Virginia Nakitari of Transcription Hub Pros, Margaret Wambui, Timothy Muchai and last week Felix Mwandala.
+Only a few, countable people since then have given me a tip or free gift for my work.
 I was so happy to hear, “Hey, take this cash for the good work you’ve done.”
 Thank you guys so much.

-This taught me one thing.
-For you to actually earn for your training, and remain motivated to keep going on and on, you need to create a paid training!
+This taught me one thing: For you to actually earn from your training, and remain motivated to keep going on and on, you need to create a paid course!

 90% of my training is still free via my blog, email and social media groups.

 However I created different trainings and eBooks to help people deeper and also keep putting some food on my table.
 And I must say that it has helped build many online professionals, as well as helped me earn a good buck!

 Note that if we talk of a career trajectory, all freelancers should aim to one day create a training that will help other people to get to where they are.
 Yes, it can make you rich but the greatest joy from this is the fulfillment you get when your trainees start making it.
 Then they come back with their success stories.

 Here is how you can make money training people.

 It is so easy to create an ebook.

 - Make sure you are an expert in the field you are going to write about.
 Whether it is online business or farming, make sure you really know your stuff.